apache/comdev-site/source/pmc/community-growth.md

 This also gives a clear sense that the project has ambitions, and is going somewhere, rather than that it is stagnating.

+It can be very challenging to keep a roadmap current.
+Having a mechanism for tagging open issues with `proposal` or `roadmap` and automatimatically extracting that into a web page can help with this.

 ## Periodically publish the open issue list

 Your ticket tracker allows you to periodically summarize the open issues.
 Sending this to the dev@ list reminds people that there are things to work on, and gives them permission, and encouragement, to do so.

+Consider creating [good first
+issues](/committers/good-first-issues.html) as a place for new contributors to get started.

 ## Clearly document contribution processes